-All you do is whisk the ingredients together, then thin it out with water.
+All you do is whisk the ingredients together, then thin it out with cold water.

-Add all of the ingredients except the water to a jar or a glass measuring cup.
+Add all of the ingredients except the water to a bowl.

 Whisk until combined, when you mix everything together it will thicken up.

-Then add the water and keep whisking and it will thin out.
+Then add the cold water and keep whisking and it will thin out.
 How much water you need depends on how smooth your tahini is and your desired consistency.
-Start with 1/3 cup for a thicker sauce and 1/2 cup for a thinner sauce.
+Start with ⅓ cup for a thicker sauce and ½ cup for a thinner sauce.